LamininSolutions/mfsql-connector/source/procedures/spMFUpdateObjectChangeHistory.rst

   - 1 = Success
   - -1 = Error

+  @MFTableName nvarchar(200)
+  Class table name to be updated
+  If null then all class tables in MFObjectChangeHistoryUpdateControl table is included.

   @WithClassTableUpdate int
   - Default = 1 (yes)

+  @Objids nvarchar(4000)
+  - comma delimited list of objids to be included
+  - if null then all objids for the class is included

   @Debug (optional)
     - Default = 0